Easily Register Connected Devices in Bulk

 Remotely Manage Connected Devices

 AWS IoT Device Management allows you to push software and firmware to devices in the field to patch security vulnerabilities and improve device functionality.
-You can execute bulk updates, control deployment velocity, set failure thresholds, and define continuous jobs to update device software automatically so they are always running the latest version.
+You can execute bulk updates, configure rollout schedule, control deployment velocity, set failure thresholds, and define continuous jobs to update device software automatically so they are always running the latest version.
 You can send actions such as device reboots or factory resets remotely to fix software issues in the device or restore the device to its original settings.
 You can also digitally sign files that you send to your devices, helping to ensure your devices are not compromised.

 FreeRTOS over-the-air (OTA) update job allows you to use AWS IoT Device Management to schedule your FreeRTOS device software updates.
 You can also use the code signing feature.